 3. Outline Matching Puzzles:

 These puzzles do not have knobs and do not have a picture to match underneath the puzzle piece either.
 With these children, match the picture piece to its shaped outline.
-Children will get plenty of pincer-grasp practice and enhance their fine motor skills as they reach for, grab, and hold on to the non-knobbed pieces.
+Children get plenty of pincer-grasp practice.
+Playing with these also enhance their fine motor skills as they reach for, grab, and hold on to the non-knobbed pieces.
 Without pictures to match to corresponding puzzle pieces, children must look carefully and closely at the shape.

 4. Jigsaw Puzzles:

 It’s best to start out with 2 or 4 piece puzzles when children are starting.
-Jigsaw puzzles demonstrate the concept of ‘parts of a whole’ helping children see how connecting pieces (parts) together form a whole image or shape.
+Jigsaw puzzles demonstrate the concept of parts of a whole.
+They help children see how connecting pieces (parts) together form a whole image or shape.
 As mentioned above, problem-solving and fine motor skills are developed.
-Tolerance to frustrations even perseverance is encourage when children continue to work on jigsaw puzzles even in the face of challenges.
+Tolerance to frustrations and perseverance are encourage when children continue to work towards completion even in the face of challenges.
 However, sometimes a little help is needed!
-Sharing the experience with a parent or friend…working on it together promotes great teamwork skills.
+So share the experience with a parent or friend!
+Working on it together promotes great teamwork skills.
 Jigsaw puzzles can be of the table-top variety or large floor puzzles.

 One of the most common types for toddlers, shape-fitting puzzles come in a variety of forms that let your child match each shape to its correct opening.
-The classic shape-fitting puzzle is a wooden shape-fitting box.
+Wooden, shape-fitting boxes are the considered the classic of this type.
 Since these let your toddler solve each part individually, they’re ideal for beginners!

 In addition to the general skills puzzles develop in children, texture puzzles integrate the sense of touch to a puzzle’s solution.
 Doing this with a parent or older child/sibling, allows for enhanced language development–giving words to the child for various textures.
 Giving your child new words, increasing their vocabulary is an invaluable gift.
 This is important because vocabulary development during the preschool years is related to later reading skills and school success in general.
 Learn more about the Word Gap and what you can do.

-How many different types of puzzles has your kidlet tried?
+How many of these has your kidlet tried?
 Do they have a preference?
-Do they struggle with one type more than another?
-Share your’s and your kiddo’s experiences!
+Did they struggle with one type more than another?
+Share yours and your kiddo’s experiences!